Limlab-VIBCBD/Dev-SST-atlas/Nextflow_pipeline/README.md

 # Nextflow pipeline for iterative clustering

-This nextflow pipeline run the iterative clustering algorithm used to copute clusters for the DEV-Sst-Atlas.
+This nextflow pipeline run the iterative clustering algorithm used to compute clusters for the DEV-Sst-Atlas.

 ## Alghorithm
 Iterative clustering is performed through the following steps: